Flamethrower: Gaza war and its spillovers

+International law

+The use of flamethrowers in war is not generally banned.
+However, the United Nations Protocol on Incendiary Weapons does forbid the use of incendiary weapons, including flamethrowers, against civilians or against forests unless the terrain is being used to conceal combatants or other military objectives.

 Owning a personal flamethrower

 In the United States, private ownership of a flamethrower is not restricted by federal law, because a flamethrower is a tool, not a firearm.
 Flamethrowers are legal in 48 states and restricted in California and Maryland.

 In California, unlicensed possession of a flame-throwing device—statutorily defined as "any non-stationary and transportable device designed or intended to emit or propel a burning stream of combustible or flammable liquid a distance of at least 10 ft" H&W 12750 (a)—is a misdemeanor punishable with a county jail term not exceeding one year or with a fine not exceeding $10,000 (CA H&W 12761).
 Licenses to use flamethrowers are issued by the state fire marshal, and they may use any criteria for issuing or not issuing that license which is deemed fit, but must publish those criteria in the California Code of Regulations, Title 11, Section 970 et seq.

 In the United Kingdom, flamethrowers are "prohibited weapons" under section 5(1)(b) of the Firearms Act 1968 and article 45(1)(f) of the Firearms (Northern Ireland) Order 2004 and possession of a flamethrower would carry a sentence of up to ten years' imprisonment.
-In 1994, a man attacked school pupils at Sullivan Upper School, just outside Belfast, with a home-made flamethrower.
+On 16 June 1994, a man attacked school pupils at Sullivan Upper School, just outside Belfast, with a home-made flamethrower.

 A South African inventor brought the Blaster car-mounted flamethrower to market in 1998 as a security device to defend against carjackers.
 It has since been discontinued, with the inventor moving on to pocket-sized self-defence flamethrowers.

 Elon Musk, CEO of Tesla, Inc. and owner of SpaceX, developed a "not a flamethrower" for public sale through his business, The Boring Company, selling 20,000 units.
-This device uses propane gas rather than a stream of liquid fuel, making it more akin to a torch, like those commonly available at home and garden centres.
+This device uses liquid propane gas rather than a stream of gasoline, making it more akin to a torch, like those commonly available at home and garden centers.